dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

 <!-- TODO(rnystrom): Remove the above when bug #1145 is fixed. -->

-Your primarily access pub through the `pub` command line app, which lives inside the `bin` directory in the Dart SDK.
+You primarily access pub through the `pub` command line app, which lives inside the `bin` directory in the Dart SDK.
 To make it easier to access `pub` (and other executables in there like the Dart VM), you may want to add `bin` to your system path.
 On Mac and Linux, add this to your shell's configuration file: